Downtown Dental Excellence offers

 Another dental implant that may be placed is an implant denture.
 There are many forms of implant dentures, but they all utilize the same mechanism of titanium rods being placed to hold the appliance in place.

-For single implants, bridges and even most implant dentures, there needs to be enough bone available to place the implant or implants.
+For single implants, bridges, and even most implant dentures, there needs to be enough bone available to place the implant or implants.
 If there is not, a dental bone graft may be considered to ensure the success of the implant.
-Implants are an excellent choice for patients that want to maintain a strong bite, and want to be able to speak and chew much like they did before the tooth or teeth were missing.
-Dental implants also give the appearance of natural teeth—allowing a patient to continue to smile with confidence.
-For a boost of self-esteem and for the continued ability to chew, speak and bite, dental implants are an excellent option.
+Implants are an excellent choice for patients who want to maintain a strong bite and want to be able to speak and chew much like they did before the tooth or teeth were missing.
+Dental implants also give the appearance of natural teeth, allowing a patient to continue to smile with confidence.
+For a boost of self-esteem and for the continued ability to chew, speak, and bite, dental implants are an excellent option.

 Different Types of Dental Bone Grafts